openmind-consortium/Analysis-rcs-data/README.md

 There are multiple challenges associated with these .json file and analyzing them: Interpreting metadata within and across the files, handling invalid / missing / misordered packets, creating a timestamp value for each sample, aligning timestamps (and samples) across data streams, and parsing the data streams when there was a change in recording or stimulation parameters.
 See below for the current approach for how to tackle these challenges.

+## Data parsing overview

+To facilitate most standard analyses of time-series data, we would optimally like the data formatted in a matrix with samples in rows, data features in columns, and a timestamp assigned to each row.
+The difference in time between the rows is either 1/Fs or 1/Fs\*x, where x is any whole number multiple.
+(In the latter case, the user could fill the missing rows with NaNs, if desired).
+There are many challenges in transforming RC+S data into such a matrix.
+Here, we provide an overview of the overall approach.
+More detailed information on specific steps can be found **HERE** and **HERE** and **HERE**

+[Diagram showing general data flow]

 ## RC+S raw data structures
 Each of the .json files has packets which were streamed from the RC+S using a UDP protocol.
 This means that some packets may have been lost in transmission (e.g. if patient walks out of range) and/or they may be received out of order.
 Below is a non-comprehensive guide regarding the main datatypes that exists within each .json file as well as their organization when imported into Matlab table format.
 In the Matlab tables, samples are in rows and data features are in columns.
 Note: much of the metadata contained in the .json files is not human readable -- sample rates are stored in binary format or coded values that must be converted to Hz.